Technology-for-the-Poorest-Billion/2024-OVSI/Final_output/prototype_demonstration/final_prototype.md

 - orange signals that the monitoring device is undergoing threshold calibration
 - green signals that the concentrator is running

-The below figures now runs through an example test of the monitoring system.
+The below figures now run through an example test of the monitoring system.

 <img src="assets/off_red.png" alt="prototype_start_up_page" width="800"/>